jakelangham/kestrel/paper/paper.md

 this output is given in \autoref{fig:example}.

 ![An example of `Kestrel` simulation output, postprocessed and georeferenced automatically in `QGIS`, using our bespoke plugin.
+(Labels and colour bars have been added separately in `QGIS`, for clarity.)
 The panels show (left-to-right) flow depth, flow speed, solids fraction, and topographic elevation change of a small volume flow released onto the slopes of a steep valley.